martinkearn/Content/Demos/Machine Learning and Cognitive/How Happy with Emotion and LUIS (no code).md

 ## Explore the Luis Model
 Go to https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis

-Use the built-in weather bot to search for
-* how is the weather in birmingham
-* Will it rain in london tomorrow

 Go to https://www.luis.ai/ via the get started link

 Explore the intents, entities